Esamber/BookmarkManager/README.md

 My Bookmarks - On this page, the user is shown a list of bookmarks they've previously created.
 On each row, url (a clickable link) and the title of the bookmark are displayed.
 There is also be an Edit button and a delete button.
-When Edit is clicked, the column in the table that displays the title turns into a textbox prefilled with the title, and the edit button changes to an Update button.
+When Edit is clicked, the cell in the table that displays the title becomes a textbox prefilled with the title, and the edit button changes to an Update button.
-When update is clicked, the title is updated in the database, and the textbox changes bock to a regular box.
+When update is clicked, the title is updated in the database, and the textbox becomes a table cell again.
-When delete is clicked, that bookmark is deleted from the db and table.
+When delete is clicked, that bookmark is deleted from the database and table.
 When cancel is clicked, the textbox exits update mode, and the database remains unchanged.

 Logout - logs out the current user, and redirects them back to the home page.